ndconline/insta/docs/REVERSE_ENGINEERING.md

 4. Change **one setting at a time**, e.g.:
    - Noise reduction: Off → Low → High → Off
    - Mic mode: Omnidirectional → Directional → Stereo
-   Pause a couple seconds between each change — it makes the log much easier to read afterward.
+   Pause a couple seconds between each change, it makes the log much easier to read afterward.
 5. Pull the log off the phone:
    ```bash